 “A public man … ought to receive at all times, those who have occasion to approach him.”

-The committee quizzed Renault and asked her why she had gone to visit Robespierre.
-She replied, “To see .. how a tyrant looks.”
-The committee had earlier discovered that she had left a parcel with a lemonade seller and the parcel was produced.
+The committee quizzed Cécile-Aimée Renault and asked her why she had gone to visit Robespierre.
+Cécile-Aimée Renault replied, “To see … how a tyrant looks.”
+The committee had earlier discovered that she had left a parcel with a lemonade seller, like Madame Romain, and the parcel was produced.
 Inside the parcel was a dress, and when asked why she had placed a dress in the parcel, she responded that since she was sure she would be sent to prison and then to the guillotine, she wanted to a have proper dress on hand for the occasion.
 However, at the same time she also continued to deny that she had any evil intentions towards Robespierre.

 Antoine Quentin Fouquier de Tinville, the French prosecutor and her chief accuser, grew tired of her uninformative and contradictory answers.
+Moreover, he was probably irritated by her heckling him.
 To punish her, he ordered that her clothes be changed and that she be dressed in filthy rags.
-She later reappeared in the rags, but instead of being embarrassed about her attire, she “jested with the public accuser on the pettiness of his invention.
+She later reappeared in the rags but instead of being embarrassed about her attire, she “jested with the public accuser on the pettiness of his invention.
 It was then resolved to put her and her family to death, and she was conducted before the revolutionary tribunal.”

 “[While] occupied in the march … to the scaffold, [Renault] … never betrayed one symptom of fear.
 She was even seen to smile more than once.
 On reaching the place of execution, she descended from the cart with firmness, and embracing her father and her aunt, exhorted them to die with constancy.
 When it was her turn to mount the scaffold, she ascended cheerfully, and even seemed eager to bow her head beneath the axe.”

-An English newspaper later reported that the French were blaming one Englishman as the originator behind Renault’s assassination plot, and they reported:
+The Cork Examiner later reported that the French were blaming one Englishman as the originator behind Renault’s assassination plot:

 “These events eventually naturally created great excitement, and Barrere presented a special report to the Convention, in which he charged the usual scape-goat of all offenses, Pitt, as the author of the attempted assassination.
 A ready credence was affected to be given to this stale absurdity, and the British Minister was once more loaded with the imprecations of the Jacobins, as designing to rob them of their hero and idol.”

 Renault’s execution created controversy about her intentions.
-Some people blamed Robespierre for her death.
-They claim that Robespierre insisted on her being punished because he thought she was involved in some “vast conspiracy whose object was the overthrow of the Republic.”
+Some people blamed Robespierre for her death and claimed that he insisted on her being punished because he thought she was involved in some “vast conspiracy whose object was the overthrow of the Republic.”
 There were also those people who believed Renault never had any serious intention to harm Robespierre and that she shouldn’t have been executed, which is supported by the fact that the original stories about Renault do not mention a knife or knives.
-There were also some people who claimed Renault likely had a vague plan to imitate Charlotte Corday (the girl who assassinated Marat in his bath tub), but they claim the difference between Renault and Corday is that Renault was said “to have been a weak-minded ignorant girl, who had not thought very distinctly of her object, and not at all of its means.”
+Other people claimed Renault likely had a vague plan to imitate Charlotte Corday (the girl who assassinated Marat in his bath tub), but they claim the difference between Renault and Corday is that Renault was said “to have been a weak-minded ignorant girl, who had not thought very distinctly of her object, and not at all of its means.”